AbberiorInstruments/ImspectorDocs/docs/quickstart.rst

 Quickstart
 =================

-You can download imspector by going to
+You can download Imspector by going to http://www.imspector.de/downloads and logging in.
-http://www.imspector.de/downloads
-and logging in.
 If you have no credentials, fill out the contact form found at http://www.imspector.de, indicate your intended use of the program and wait for confirmation.